simon-data/simon-data.github.io/contributing.md

 ## VI.
 License and Intellectual Property
-Simon Data, Inc maintains an agreement with individual contributors.
+Simon AI, Inc maintains an agreement with individual contributors.
 By contributing to the project you are implicitly agreeing to the following terms:
-* Contributors grant Simon Data, Inc and recipients of software distributed by Simon Data, Inc the rights and terms of the license agreement of the project.
+* Contributors grant Simon AI, Inc and recipients of software distributed by Simon AI, Inc the rights and terms of the license agreement of the project.
 * Contributors acknowledge that each of their contributions is their original creation.
 * Contributors are not expected to provide support for their contributions, except to the extent they desire to provide support.
 * For more information refer directly to the licenses granted implicitly via Github and the project License Agreement.

 ## VII.
 Joining the Team
 If you love what we're doing and want to work with us full time we'd love to hear from you.
-Check out open positions on our career page at <a href="https://www.simondata.com/careers">simondata.com/careers</a>.
-You can also drop us a friendly note, some links to your work, a resume, or similar to <a href="mailto:jobs@simondata.com">jobs@simondata.com</a>.
+Check out open positions on our career page at <a href="https://www.simon.ai/careers">simon.ai/careers</a>.
+You can also drop us a friendly note, some links to your work, a resume, or similar to <a href="mailto:jobs@simon.ai">jobs@simon.ai</a>.